 KubePlus takes an application Helm chart and delivers it as-a-service by abstracting it under provider and consumer APIs.
-The consumer of the service can simply use Kubernetes native consumer API to provision the application.
-KubePlus is able to construct the resource relationship graphs for the application stack packaged under the Helm chart.
-This enables provider of the service to apply policies and monitor the instances of the application behind the scene using the provider API.
+The consumer of the service can simply use Kubernetes native consumer API or consumer UI to provision the application.
+This also enables provider of the service to apply policies and monitor the instances of the application behind the scene using the provider API.
 This open-source KubePlus software forms the foundation for our KubePlus SaaS Manager offering.

 Provider API is delivered as a CRD (named ResourceComposition) that allows creating new CRDs as consumer APIs abstracting Helm charts.